Urban Adventure Squad follows local and federal guidelines for safety during the COVID-19 pandemic.

 *If you've requested that your child be placed in the same group as a friend or "pod-mate," please remind them that everyone will still be practicing distancing and mask-wearing during UAS outdoor programs even if your routines are different at home or during play dates.

-DISTANCING During our fully outdoor programs, children are encouraged to keep 4-6 feet of space between themselves and any other person.
+DISTANCING During our fully outdoor programs, children are encouraged to space out comfortably and we make sure students are spread out at lunch time when masks are off.
 There is no physical contact during our programs unless an educator is administering First Aid.
 This means no horsing around or wrestling.

 SANITIZING AND SUPPLIES UAS educators have hand sanitizer to distribute throughout the program.
 The CDC reports that COVID-19 "spreads less commonly through contact with contaminated surfaces."
 We do not share many supplies in our programs.
 Hard plastic supplies like tape measures, scissors, and calculators are sanitized between programs.
 Soft supplies like extra winter hats and gloves are washed in a washing machine before they're used again.
 We work hard to keep supplies minimal and disposable.
 For example, we create clipboards using pieces of cardboard, paper, and binder clips.
 Students have the option to take these home, otherwise we can recycle them.